osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 if the client is still alive.
 If no response is given to a heartbeat within 15 seconds, the TCP connection will be closed.
 All messages for this event are control messages, hence only the control process is used.

-1. __Heart beats__: A small TCP packet is sent out to the client, carrying a special flag indicating that it is a heartbeat.
+1. __Heart beats__: A small TCP packet is sent out to the client, requesting a response whether the client is alive or not.
 2. __Acknowledgement__: If a client receives the heartbeat, it will respond with an acknowledgement, and the timer will be reset.
 If the client for some reason does not acknowledge the heartbeat, the connection will be closed.